MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 To configure fields, click on the edit button next to the desired field.
 Then input the reference to the field as an attribute of Bookable Resource Booking, or as linkedEntity.attribute.
 In this example we are adding the Work Order Priority as Custom Field 1.
 This would be entered as “msdyn_workorder.msdyn_priority”.

 You can also configure the optional Custom Field Label associated with the Custom Field.
-This label is displayed as entered with addition of a semicolon after the field before the value.
+This label is displayed as entered with addition of a colon after the field before the value.
 Here we are entering “Priority”.

 If a field has no data, it will be hidden form the user interface.
 This is illustrated below in the Booking Calendar Control where the first Booking has a Priority set and the second does not.
 In this case the control is configured with: